Dr. Ashley Ng, Minnesota violinist, is a freelance musician and music teacher based in the Twin Cities.

 Tina Marie Bevan is a professional artist who specializes in portraits and figurative work.
 Her primary mediums are Pastels, Watercolors and Oils.
 Inspired by the likes of Mucha, Klimt and a splash of Peter Max; Tina’s unique style is infused with color, flora, fauna with a touch of whimsy.
 A traveler at heart of both time and place… her desire is to capture the wonders and harmony of the world in her fluid, vibrant artwork.
 Please check out her website: https://www.tinabevanart.com

-Yue Wu is a native of China who has been studying and working in the US in the past 8 years.
-She has lived in Louisiana, Colorado, and Minnesota, where she met wonderful people who loved her and became her American families.
-Right now she is working as a board certified music therapist at MacPhail Center for Music, one of the nation’s oldest and largest community music school, while pursuing her PhD in Rehabilitation Science at the University of Minnesota.
+Yue Wu is the Founder and Executive Director of Light in the Well.
+She is a Neurologic Music Therapy Fellow and holds a PhD in Rehabilitation Science from the University of Minnesota Medical School.
+Wu is originally from China and has lived in Louisiana, Colorado, and Minnesota, where she met wonderful people who loved her and became her American family.
+Right now, she is working as a board-certified music therapist at MacPhail Center for Music, one of the nation’s oldest and largest community music schools, while completing her Post-Doctoral Fellowship at the University of Minnesota Institute on Community Integration.
 Her clinical practice goal is to enrich the lives of individuals with neurological disorders, terminal illnesses, and other medical conditions by building therapeutic relationships through music.
+Her research goal is to conduct and participate in innovative research and apply the findings to practical issues that matter.

-Yue Wu is a native of China who has been studying and working in the US in the past 8 years.
-She has lived in Louisiana, Colorado, and Minnesota, where she met wonderful people who loved her and became her American families.
-Right now she is working as a board certified music therapist at MacPhail Center for Music, one of the nation’s oldest and largest community music school, while pursuing her PhD in Rehabilitation Science at the University of Minnesota.
+Yue Wu is the Founder and Executive Director of Light in the Well.
+She is a Neurologic Music Therapy Fellow and holds a PhD in Rehabilitation Science from the University of Minnesota Medical School.
+Wu is originally from China and has lived in Louisiana, Colorado, and Minnesota, where she met wonderful people who loved her and became her American family.
+Right now, she is working as a board-certified music therapist at MacPhail Center for Music, one of the nation’s oldest and largest community music schools, while completing her Post-Doctoral Fellowship at the University of Minnesota Institute on Community Integration.
 Her clinical practice goal is to enrich the lives of individuals with neurological disorders, terminal illnesses, and other medical conditions by building therapeutic relationships through music.
+Her research goal is to conduct and participate in innovative research and apply the findings to practical issues that matter.

 Yuffie Hu joined the MacPhail Music Therapy faculty in 2019.
 Trained in guitar (acoustic and electric), piano, ukulele, and voice, she completed a clinical internship at Children’s Hospital of Minnesota and worked with children with ASD at Fraser.
 She has also worked in higher education and student leadership.